metametadata/carry/docs/user-guide.md

                             (tagged dispatch-action [:counter-action id])))))
 ```

-Carry's `entangle` helper is used to create a counter model atom for `counter-control`.
+`entangle` helper is used to create a counter model atom for `counter-control`:
-This call returns a read-only atom which will automatically sync its value with
-`(get-counter @model id)` on `model` changes:

 ```clj
 (carry/entangle model #(get-counter % id))
 ```

-Note that we can't use `reaction` instead of `entangle` because `counter-control`
-can call `add-watch/remove-watch` on its model and reactions don't support watching in the same way as atoms.

 **`5. reconciler`**